keolo/keolo-com/content/projects/joyo.md

 ## Why This Matters To You as a Founder

-A great Fractional CTO combines **strategic insight, hands-on delivery, and team orchestration** without the full-time price tag or long-term overhead.
+A great Fractional CTO combines **strategic insight, hands-on delivery, and team orchestration** without the full-time price tag or equity dilution.
 If you need to:

 1. Ship a market-ready MVP **fast**,
 2. De-risk your tech choices while keeping future optionality,